javakotlindev/Navigation-Components-Multi-Module/README.md

 **Method 1:**
 ![image](https://user-images.githubusercontent.com/60436279/201531132-0ce4b7c4-6d04-4b7b-9035-0fb8077042d8.png)

-For example, we have 4 modules: 2 modules with Feature-Fragments, App module and Navigation module.
-In **App _module_** we have Application, MainActivity and etc..
-Also in this module we implement all **Feature modules**, so we can create navigation xml class in our resources and create navGraph.
+For example, we have 4 modules: 2 **Feature** modules (Fragments), **App** module and **Navigation** module.
+In the **App** module, we have Application, MainActivity, etc..
+Also in this module we implement all the Feature modules, so we create a navigation.xml class in our resources and create navGraph.

-To Avoid Circular Dependecy, we use Navigations module, where we have:
+To avoid circular dependency, we use the **Navigation** module where we have:

 a.
-Enum-class where we have our navigation screen names (**NavGraphs.kt** in my case)
+Enum-class, where we have the names of our navigraphs (navGraphs.kt in my case)
 ```ruby
 enum class NavGraph {
     LOGIN,